open-risk/awesome-sustainable-finance/README.md

 - [SBTi Temperature Alignment tool](https://github.com/ScienceBasedTargets/SBTi-finance-tool) - This toolkit helps companies and financial institutions to assess the temperature alignment of current targets, commitments, and investment and lending portfolios, and to use this information to develop targets for official validation by the SBTi.
 - [pymrio](https://github.com/konstantinstadler/pymrio) - Multi-Regional Input-Output Analysis in Python
 - [pyLCAIO](https://github.com/MaximeAgez/pylcaio) - A Python class to hybridize lifecycle assessment (LCA) and environmentally extended input-output (EEIO) databases.
+- [Equinox](https://github.com/open-risk/equinox) - Equinox is an open source platform that supports the holistic risk management of sustainable finance projects
 - [OS-Climate](https://github.com/os-climate) - Open Source Solutions to Enable Climate-Smart Investing
 - [blockchain-carbon-accounting](https://github.com/hyperledger-labs/blockchain-carbon-accounting) - This project implements blockchain applications for climate action and accounting, including emissions calculations, carbon trading, and validation of climate claims.
 It is part of the Linux Foundation's Hyperledger Climate Action and Accounting SIG.